ItayRosen/OpenIoT/docs/library/README.md

 ## Attach Components
 > You can attach functions, variables and ports to the platform.
 Attaching is done once on the setup function.

-### Analog port - `client.attachDigitalPort(number, name, mode)`
+### Analog Port
-*Usecases: Dim LED , control servo motor, read a temperature sensor's value*
+* Usecases: Dim LED , control servo motor, read a temperature sensor's value
+* Usage: `client.attachDigitalPort(number, name, mode)`

-### Digital port - `client.attachAnalogPort(number, name, mode)`
+### Digital Port
-*Usecases: LED switch, turn relay on / off, read binary sensors (1 / 0)*
+* Usecases: LED switch, turn relay on / off, read binary sensors (1 / 0)
+* Usage: `client.attachAnalogPort(number, name, mode)`

     * number - The port's number.
-For example: 1, 9, A0
+Example: 1, 9, A0
     * name - How you'd like to name this component.
-Will be used to identify this port on the platform
+Will be used to identify this port on the platform.
+Example: "My LED"
     * mode - Whether you'd like to read the port's value on the platform or set it from the platform.
 Values can be "INPUT" or "OUTPUT".
 It's much like how you'd use pinMode on Arduino environment.

 ````
 #include "Openiot.h"